Zach Ertz Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Ertz's 52.5 receiving yards per game in his 10 career matchups against the Cowboys are 5.0 more than his over/under for Sunday's game.
+- Ertz is averaging 52.5 receiving yards per game in 10 career matchups against the Cowboys, 4.0 more than his receiving yards prop bet over/under for Sunday's game (48.5).

-- Ertz, in 10 matchups, had a touchdown catch three times.
-And he had multiple TDs in two of those three games.
+- Ertz has caught a touchdown pass versus the Cowboys three times, and had multiple TDs in two of those games.

 - Note: Ertz's stats vs. Cowboys date back to 2016.